jjlawren/sonos_cloud/README.md

 # Limitations

 If you encounter issues playing audio when using this integration, it may be related to one of the following reasons.

+## Use the new Sonos entities

+If audio playback does not resume after playing a sound, you may have selected the incorrect entity.
+The integration will create new `media_player` entities for each Sonos device in your household.
+You must select these new entities as the target for playback, not the original entities.

 ## Device support